-(d) Calculated as tax (benefit) expense for the period divided by (loss) income from continuing operations.
-Due to a variety of factors, including the impact of discrete tax items on our effective tax rate, our income tax (benefit) expense is not always directly correlated to the amount of pretax (loss) income for the associated periods.
+(c) Calculated as tax expense (benefit) for the period divided by income (loss) from continuing operations.
+Due to a variety of factors, including the impact of discrete tax items on our effective tax rate, our income tax expense (benefit) is not always directly correlated to the amount of pre-tax income (loss) for the associated periods.